|Home Catalog FAQ||Log In|

 This book is no rehash of Take Control of Passwords in Mac OS X, although I’ve borrowed a few sections that are still useful.
 Instead, I’m looking at the problem of passwords in a broad, platform-agnostic way.
 Whether you use a Mac or a PC, an iOS or an Android device, something else entirely, or—more likely—a combination, you’ll find guidance to help you take control of your passwords.
 By the end of this book, I hope you’ll thoroughly understand the vulnerabilities and threats associated with passwords, ways to minimize your risks, and how to use passwords safely without losing your sanity.
 No one can give you an ironclad promise of perfect, unbreakable security, but with the advice in this book, I can get you pretty darn close.

 To get the most out of this book, I strongly suggest reading it in linear order because each chapter builds on the material that comes before it.
-Whatever else you do, don’t skip the chapter Apply Joe’s Password Strategy, because using just a piece of my strategy (such as a password manager app) may solve only part of the problem while making other parts worse!
+Whatever else you do, don’t skip Apply Joe’s Password Strategy, because using just a piece of my strategy (such as a password manager app) may solve only part of the problem while making others worse!